OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 That concludes our exploration on Dune to build our OCaml app project.
-I have by no means exhausted the capabilities that Dune have, but what I demonstrated in this article is sufficient to get you up and running with your own app.
+I have by no means exhausted the capabilities that Dune have, but what I demonstrated here is sufficient to get you up and running with your own app.